dhk3136/incivility-sentiment-analysis/README.md

 - -----> Next comes the first of two dropout layers.
 Essentially, dropouts are meant to increase generalization of data by randomly 'dropping out' nodes in the network.
 Thus, the next layer must try to make sense of the updated data, kind of like a non-recursive generator-discriminator relationship as seen in GANs.
 - -----> The dropout layer feeds the next dense layer, and the important thing here is what it outputs--a ReLU activation function which in short can be describe as `Activation((Input X Weights) + Bias)`.
 The ReLU sums the output, and if positive, passes straight to the node input.
 If negative, it outputs zero.
 ReLU also greatly reduces the 'vanishing gradient' problem enabling higher performance from networks.
 -------> Another dropout layer is fed from the previous dense layer, again to help generalize to the data.
 -------> Finally, the data is passed to the final (dense) layer where the data is normalized by a sigmoid function.
 The takeaway here is that the sigmoid 'squishes' the data into a human-readable scale of 1's and 0's since we are engaged in a classification task.

+## RESULTS & METRICS

 I've defined loss with binary cross-entropy (again, works well for classification) and utilize the popular Adam optimization technique.